finos/common-domain-model/documentation/source/documentation.rst

    } ]
  }

-.. note:: ``productQualifier`` is a *meta-type* that indicates that its value is meant to be populated via a function.
-This mechanism is explained in the `Qualified Type Section`_ of the Rosetta DSL documentation.
-For a further understanding of the underlying qualification logic in the Product Qualification, see the explanation of the *object qualification* feature of the Rosetta DSL, as described in the `Function Definition Section`_.
+.. note:: The type of the ``productQualifier`` attribute in ``ProductIdentification``, called ``productType``, is a *meta-type* that indicates that its value is meant to be populated using some functional logic.
+That functional logic must be represented by a qualification function annotated with ``[qualification Product]``, as in the example above.
+This mechanism is further detailed in the Rosetta DSL documentation.

 Event Model
 -----------